Tag Archive for: treatment decisions

 Dr. Richter:

-Defining the Myeloma Patient Role in Their Care from Patient Empowerment Network on Vimeo.
+How Long Will Myeloma Maintenance Therapy Last? from Patient Empowerment Network on Vimeo.

 Dr. Joshua Richter is director of Multiple Myeloma at the Blavatnik Family – Chelsea Medical Center at Mount Sinai.
 He also serves as Assistant Professor of Medicine in The Tisch Cancer Institute, Division of Hematology and Medical Oncology.
 Learn more about Dr. Richter, here.